sergeyfarin/pyqt-fit/docs/mod_kde_methods.rst

 .. autoclass:: KDE1DMethod

    The following methods are interface methods that should be overriden with ones specific to the implemented method.
-   Each method will be called as a normal method.
-Any static or class method here is purely for convenience.

    .. automethod:: fit